json-schema-org/website/pages/overview/what-is-jsonschema.md

 * **Structured Data Description**: JSON Schema allows developers to describe the structure, constraints, and data types of existing JSON formats.
 * **Rule Definition and Enforcement**: By adhering to JSON schema constraints, it becomes easier to exchange structured data between applications as it maintains a consistent pattern.
 * **Produce clear documentation**: JSON Schema supports the creation of machine and human readable documentation.
 * **Extensibility:** JSON Schema offers high adaptability to developers' needs.
-Custom keywords, formats, and validation rules can be created to tailor schemas according to specific requirements..
+Custom keywords, formats, and validation rules can be created to tailor schemas according to specific requirements.
 * **Data Validation:** JSON Schema ensures data validity through:
    * Automated Testing: Validation enables automated testing, ensuring data consistently complies with specified rules and constraints.
    * Improved Data Quality: By enforcing validation rules, JSON Schema aids in maintaining the quality of client-submitted data, reducing inconsistencies, errors, and potential security vulnerabilities.